Post Date: May 26, 2022

 The purpose of the Executive Director (ED) position of the Virgin Islands Housing Finance Authority (VIHFA or “the agency”) is to lead the agency, including its wholly-owned subsidiary(ies); to be responsible for all aspects of the agency’s administration and operations; to articulate its mission, vision and performance goals; to empower and hold accountable its employees in their work; and, to strive for excellence.
 The ED acts under the direct supervision of the VIHFA Board of Directors (“the Board”), reports directly to the Board on/in all matters related to VIHFA’s operations and advises them in advance in/on all matters relating to the agency’s function in the local community and its relationship and activities with the U.S. Department of Housing and Urban Development (HUD), executes policies and procedures established by the Board and has overall responsibility for the strategic, programmatic, financial, asset management, and general operational management of the agency.
 The Executive Director of the VIHFA is responsible for the administration and management of the agency, its programs and projects, all in compliance with local/territorial and federal regulations, policies and procedures; internal policies and procedures; and other sound business practices.
 This position requires significant travel throughout the Territory.

 ⇨ Serves as chief advisor to the Board on all matters related to the administration and operation of the agency and its programs and projects.
-Makes timely and comprehensive recommendations to the Board on strategic, operational, development and program plans and budgets and all other matters brought for consideration and/or action, in an effort to better position the Board to provide direction to the ED.
+Makes timely and comprehensive recommendations to the Board on strategic, operational, development and program plans and budgets and all other matters brought for consideration and/or action.

-⇨ Through the Chair of the Board, informs the Board of all matters that will and those that a reasonable person would anticipate may have an adverse impact on and/or an adverse impact as a result of the personnel, finances, funding sources, image, real property, personal property, contractors/vendors, partners, local government legislation, policies and/or procedures, immediately upon becoming aware of these matters.
+⇨ Through the Chair of the Board, informs the Board of all matters that will or may have an adverse impact on and/or as a result of the personnel, finances, funding sources, image, real property, personal property, contractors/vendors, partners, local government legislation, policies and/or procedures, immediately upon becoming aware of these matters.

 ⇨ Stays abreast of all changes in federal and local laws, regulations, policies and procedures affecting the agency’s operations.
 In collaboration with the agency’s Legal Counsel and other staff, interprets and drafts legislation, rules and regulations and other legal instruments.

-⇨ Interprets the policies of the VIHFA and works directly with the Board and VIHFA staff to improve existing policies and administrative procedures and/or develop new policies and administrative procedures to put the policies into effect in an efficient and cost-effective manner.
-Ensures that all policies and procedures manuals, templates and tools conform to current federal and local government laws, regulations, policies and procedures and current internal policies and procedures.
-In collaboration with the agency’s Legal Counsel and other staff, drafts policies.
+⇨ Interprets the policies of the VIHFA and works directly with the Board and VIHFA staff to improve and/or develop new or existing policies and administrative procedures.
+Ensures that all policies and procedure manuals, templates and tools conform to current federal and local government laws, regulations, policies and procedures and current internal policies and procedures.

 ⇨ Coordinates with the Board’s Secretary and/or other designee on the scheduling of all Board meetings, circulation of meeting notices and agendas, the preparation of minutes, the circulation of minutes in a timely manner and the safekeeping of said agendas and related minutes.